Allegheny-Computer-Science-203-S2020/cs203-S2020-assessment/assessment.md

 ### Project Management with GitHub

 * Using the GitHub Flow model
-  * Students should receive an '😞' if any work is done in the master branch instead of the team branch, and/or if there is no discussion or review of the code with the team, and/or if no relevant commit messages are used
+  * :disappointed: = If any work is done in the master branch instead of the team branch, and/or if there is no discussion or review of the code with the team, and/or if no relevant commit messages are used
-  * Students should receive an '😕' if all work is done in the team branch but no relevant commit messages are used, and/or if there is no collaborative discussion and review.
+  * :confused: = If all work is done in the team branch but no relevant commit messages are used, and/or if there is no collaborative discussion and review.
-  * Students should receive an '😐' if all work is done in the team branch, commit messages are relevant but not sufficiently descriptive and/or are confusing, and engage somewhat in a team review and discussion session.
+  * :neutral_face: = If all work is done in the team branch, commit messages are relevant but not sufficiently descriptive and/or are confusing, and engage somewhat in a team review and discussion session.
-  * Students should receive a '😃'if all work is done in the team branch, commit messages provide more detail but still may leave room for confusion, and the student engages in a team review and discussion session.
+  * :smiley: = If all work is done in the team branch, commit messages provide more detail but still may leave room for confusion, and the student engages in a team review and discussion session.
-  * Students should receive an '😎' if all work is done in the team branch, commit messages provide extensive depth regarding changes, and the student actively engages in and/or initiates a team review and discussion.
+  * :sunglasses: = If all work is done in the team branch, commit messages provide extensive depth regarding changes, and the student actively engages in and/or initiates a team review and discussion.

 * Using the GitHub issue tracker
-  * 😞 = do not use the issue tracker
+  * :disappointed: = Do not use the issue tracker
-  * 😕 = occasionally use the issue tracker, issue descriptions are confusing
+  * :confused: = Occasionally use the issue tracker, issue descriptions are confusing
-  * 😐 = use the issue tracker, but will still occasionally use slack or other communication, issue descriptions occasionally confusing
+  * :neutral_face: = Use the issue tracker, but will still occasionally use slack or other communication, issue descriptions occasionally confusing
-  * 😃 = use the issue tracker, issue descriptions not as in depth as they should be
+  * :smiley: = Use the issue tracker, issue descriptions not as in depth as they should be
-  * 😎 = use the issue tracker, issue descriptions are in depth and clear
+  * :sunglasses: = Use the issue tracker, issue descriptions are in depth and clear

 * Assigning team members to issues in the GitHub issue tracker

-  * :disappointed: = No team member was assigned to issue.
+  * :disappointed: = No team member was assigned to issue
-  * :confused: = Team member was assigned to issue but no response was given.
+  * :confused: = Team member was assigned to issue but no response was given
-  * :neutral_face: = Team member was assigned to issue and team member tried to assist but no change was made.
+  * :neutral_face: = Team member was assigned to issue and team member tried to assist but no change was made
-  * :smiley: = Team member was assigned to issue and issue was resolved.
+  * :smiley: = Team member was assigned to issue and issue was resolved
-  * :sunglasses: = Team member was assigned to issue and issue was resolved and understood.
+  * :sunglasses: = Team member was assigned to issue and issue was resolved and understood

 * Creating and assigning labels to issues in the GitHub issue tracker
-  * :disappointed: = Doing nothing.
+  * :disappointed: = Not creating and assigning labels to issues in the GitHub issue tracker
-  * :confused:= Assigning but not clarifying tasks.
+  * :confused:= Assigning but not clarifying tasks
-  * :neutral_face: = Assigned tasks that are clear but are useless.
+  * :neutral_face: = Assigning tasks that are clear but are useless
-  * :smiley: = Assigning tasks that are clear and beneficial to the group.
+  * :smiley: = Assigning tasks that are clear and beneficial to the group
-  * :sunglasses: = Assigning tasks that are clear, beneficial and given in a timely manner.
+  * :sunglasses: = Assigning tasks that are clear, beneficial and given in a timely manner

 * Creating and using a repository branch

-  * :disappointed: = No branches (other than master) are used, and commits are made directly to the master branch.
+  * :disappointed: = No branches (other than master) are used, and commits are made directly to the master branch
-  * :confused: = A branch is used, but its name is not relevant to its purpose or its function is unnecessary.
+  * :confused: = A branch is used, but its name is not relevant to its purpose or its function is unnecessary
-  * :neutral_face: = Branch name is relevant to its function and its function is necessary.
+  * :neutral_face: = Branch name is relevant to its function and its function is necessary
-  * :smiley: = Branch is properly created and necessary, and a pull request is created once work is completed on the branch.
+  * :smiley: = Branch is properly created and necessary, and a pull request is created once work is completed on the branch
   * :sunglasses: = Branch is properly created, and a pull request is created once work is completed on the branch.
-Guidance is provided to group members who need assistance, ensuring that use of branches is consistent across team members.
+Guidance is provided to group members who need assistance, ensuring that use of branches is consistent across team members

 * Creating and using a repository fork
-  * 😞 = Didn't create or utilize repository forks.
+  * :disappointed: = Didn't create or utilize repository forks.
-  * 😕 = Created unclear repository forks.
+  * :confused: = Created unclear repository forks.
-  * 😐 = Created poorly named repository forks.
+  * :neutral_face: = Created poorly named repository forks.
-  * 😃 = Created useful named repository forks
+  * :smiley: = Created useful named repository forks
-  * 😎 = Created useful and descriptive repository forks
+  * :sunglasses: = Created useful and descriptive repository forks

 * Merging a branch or a fork to another branch or fork

-  * :disappointed: = Not making a branch when it your job
+  * :disappointed: = Not making a branch when it's your job to do so
   * :confused: = when merging a branch or a fork to another branch or fork does not work
   * :neutral_face: = when merging a branch or a fork to another branch or fork